jtruelas/csvReader/README.md

 This command will give an output message summarizing the number of records inserted and the total number of records that exist in that specific table.

-Initially the number of records inserted differs by one from the total existing records since the first line read is taken as the fieldnames or column titles.
-The total number is counting only the rows that have been populated, excluding the column titles.

 You can view the actual database created by this script (some.db) by:

 _*Note: table names are the file names without the file extension_